DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction: Related Work

 Most of the aforementioned methods use explicit 3D representations and often suffer from problems such as limited resolution and fixed mesh topology.
 Implicit representations provide an alternative representation to overcome these limitations.
 In our work, we adopt the Signed Distance Functions (SDF) which are among the most popular implicit surface representations.
 Several deep learning approaches have utilized SDFs recently.
 Dai et al.~\cite{3depn} use a voxel-based SDF representation for shape inpainting.
-Nevertheless, the 3D CNNs are known to suffer from high memory usage and computation cost.
+Nevertheless, 3D CNNs are known to suffer from high memory usage and computation cost.
 Park et al.~\cite{park2019deepsdf} introduce DeepSDF for shape completion using an auto-decoder structure.
 However, their network is not feed-forward and requires optimizing the embedding vector during test time which limits the efficiency and capability of the approach.
-In concurrent work, Chen and Zhang~\cite{chen2018learning} use SDFs in deep networks for the task of shape generation.
+Chen and Zhang~\cite{chen2018learning} use SDFs in deep networks for the task of shape generation.
 While their method achieves promising results for the generation task, it fails to recover fine-grained details of 3D objects for single-view reconstruction.
-Finally, Mescheder et al.~\cite{Mescheder2019CVPR} learn an implicit representation by predicting the probability of each cell in a volumetric grid being occupied or not, i.e., being inside or outside of a 3D model.
-By iteratively subdividing each active cell (i.e., cells surrounded by occupied and empty cells) into sub-cells and repeating the prediction for each sub-cell, they alleviate the problem of limited resolution of volumetric grids.
+Mescheder et al.~\cite{Mescheder2019CVPR} learns an implicit representation by predicting the probability of each cell in a volumetric grid being occupied or not, i.e., being inside or outside of a 3D model.
+By iteratively subdividing each active cell (i.e., cells surrounded by occupied and empty cells) into sub-cells and repeating the prediction for each sub-cell, they alleviate the problem of the limited resolution of volumetric grids.
+Finally, in concurrent work, Saito et al.~\cite{pifuSHNMKL19} utilize local image features to predict if a 3D point sample is inside or outside the surface of a mesh and demonstrate high quality human reconstruction results.
 In contrast, our method not only predicts the sign (i.e., being inside or outside) of sampled points but also the distance which is continuous.
-Therefore, an iterative prediction procedure is not necessary.
-We compare our method with these recent approaches in Section~\ref{sec:exp:main} and demonstrate state-of-the-art results.
+We compare our method with recent approaches in Section~\ref{sec:exp:main} and demonstrate state-of-the-art results.